 Making Stuffed Animals

-This is a guide about making stuffed animals
+This is a page about making stuffed animals

 .
 A unique stuffed toy can be made for a special person using craft supplies you may already have.